lenweiken/courserapractical_ML_new/Practical_ML.md

 ```

 # Step 3 - Training the model
+#### We start off with Random Forest model, which is generally a reliable model for classification (which is what's needed in this case).
+Note that we run into some minor problems with computing speed but we managed to apply a workaround based on Len greski's suggestions (see below)

 ```r
 ## First, we separate training set into two (training & validation) so that we can get an estimate of the out-of-sample error